Welcome to Solutions Barbados’ Official web site.

 2022 General Election.

-In this election, we are running 11 candidates, and are endorsing several others.
-By having 10 or more Candidates, we are allowed one 15-minute election broadcast to make our closing arguments.
+In the 2022 election, we ran 11 candidates, and endorsing several others.
+By having 10 or more Candidates, we were allowed one 15-minute election broadcast to make our closing arguments.
 You may click on the link below to view our broadcast:

 Solutions Barbados 2022 General Election Candidates